Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Method

 As the oceans are a chaotic system, the uncertainty of the forecasted ocean currents increases over time.
 We can incorporate this increasing uncertainty in the value function by using the finite-time discounted optimal control formulation:

 where $\tau$ is the discount factor.
-The smaller $\tau$ the more future rewards are discounted.
-We derive the corresponding \ac{HJ} \ac{PDE} by following the steps in \cite{doya2000reinforcement} and instead of Eq. \ref{eq:hjb} we obtain:
+Note that in contrast to discrete time dynamics, where discount factors range from 0 to 1, our application of $\tau$ conforms to the conventional interpretation in continuous dynamic programming \cite{doya2000reinforcement}: $\tau$ can assume values significantly greater than 1 and for higher $\tau$ future rewards are discounted less.
+We derive the corresponding \ac{HJ} \ac{PDE} by following the steps in \cite{doya2000reinforcement} and in place of Eq. \ref{eq:hjb} we obtain: